-Chrome Web Store Extensions Work Flawlessly With Chromium-based Microsoft Edge Browser
+Chrome Web Store Extensions Work Flawlessly With New Edge Browser

 Microsoft Edge team has released pre-release builds of Chromium-based Edge browser.
 As announced earlier, Microsoft Edge browser would move away from its proprietary EdgeHTML rendering engine to the Chromium engine.